-The National Centre for Writing is offering a range of professional development opportunities to UK-based Black and Brown literary translators, and translators working from diaspora and community languages.
+The National Centre for Writing is offering a range of professional development opportunities to UK-based Black and Brown literary translators, and translators working from heritage, diaspora and community languages.

 The Translators Association and the Society of Authors have published a statement on racial equality in literary translation, with recommended reading and a list of initiatives aimed at inclusion and equitable access to literary translation and publishing.

 Visible Communities is supported by Arts Council England.

 Visible Communities residencies in the cottage at Dragon Hall